 - To increase affordable workforce housing within the Town of Bluffton

-- To increase homeownership opportunities to low and moderate income families
+- To increase homeownership opportunities for low and moderate-income families

 - To increase opportunities for homeowners to build wealth through equity by offering options to replace manufactured homes with permanent modular constructed homes